DemetriouJohn/SmartExtensions/README.md

 `Minutes` Get TimeSpan.FromMinutes() from int and double </br> `Hours` Get TimeSpan.FromHours() from int and double </br> `Days` Get TimeSpan.FromDays() from int and double </br>

+## Contributing
+Contributions are always welcome!
+Please feel free to submit pull requests and to open issues.
+I prefer to have tests on all public methods if possible and where ever else makes sense.